-A large system consisting of many similar elements that are connected together to allow communication between each part (often via one or more control nodes).
-For the purpose of our research, the Network is understood as the infrastructure underlying the Internet, and specifically the wireless transmission of it.
-It is viewed as a ubiquitous, multi-layered and immanent assemblage which can be read as a consequential infrastructure space of its own, exerting control and shaping flows of power.
+A large system consisting of parts connected together to allow communication between each part, often via larger exchange nodes.
+The physical infrastructure underlying the Internet is a multi-layered, ubiquitous and immanent assemblage.
+Paraphrasing Keller Easterling (2014), “a consequential infrastructure space of its own, exerting control and shaping flows of power”.

-A group of things or people acting or taken together as a whole, often in a musical sense.
+A group of things or performers acting or taken together as a whole, often in a musical sense.

-A system and technological protocol for connecting electronic equipment to the Internet or allowing mutual communication without using wires and within a spatially limited area, via the exchange of packets across electromagnetic field.
+A moniker for a system and its technological protocols allowing mutual communication without using wires and within a spatially limited area, via the exchange of packets across electromagnetic field.

-Device is intended as electronic equipment exchanging packets with other equipment across a local wireless network (WiFi).
+Electronic equipment exchanging packets with other equipment across a local wireless network (WLAN, or WiFi).